-- High-Class Glass: He wouldn't be the Penguin without it.
+- High-Class Glass: He wouldn't be the Penguin without a monocle.

-- The Leader: Of the villains in the Movie providing the henchmen, the hideout, the equipment, and the submarine for a quick getaway though Riddler often challenged his leadership.
+- The Leader: Of the villains in the Movie, he fit the "leader" archetype the most, providing the henchmen, the hideout, the equipment, and the submarine for a quick getaway — though Riddler often challenged his leadership.

 - Man of Wealth and Taste: Well he certainly does his best to cultivate the image and unlike other incarnations he does manage to pull it off.